 Contributing to stable, rules-based global security is one of Australia's national objectives.
 Since 1990, the Royal Australian Navy (RAN) has conducted maritime security operations in the Middle East Region, which remains strategically important to Australia's economic and trade interests.

 Operation MANITOU is the current name for the Australian Government's contribution to support international efforts to promote maritime security, stability and prosperity in the Middle East Region (MER).
 An enhanced security environment ensures Australia's safe and open access to the region while fostering trade and commerce.

 Operation MANITOU is under command of Joint Task Force 633 (JTF633), which is the Australian National HQ in the Middle East Region.
 The Royal Australian Navy routinely sends a Major Fleet Unit (MFU) to the MER for assignment to Combined Maritime Forces (CMF).

 Combined Maritime Forces is composed of thirty one nations and has three principle task forces:

-The RAN ship currently deployed is HMAS Arunta (II).
-This is the 64th rotation of a Navy vessel to the MER since 1990.
+The RAN ship currently deployed is HMAS Newcastle.
+This is the 65th rotation of a Navy vessel to the MER since 1990.

-The previous ship assigned to Operation MANITOU was HMAS Perth.
+The previous ship assigned to Operation MANITOU was HMAS Arunta.